FourierIndustries-LLP/SSTuino-II/Documentation/SSTuino Evo Tech Details.md

 ### Mass Production Quality Control (MPQC)

 In mass production, the product will have to go through a short but comprehensive automated test to both flash the firmwares to the 3 major chips on the board, but also to test for end-to-end functionality.

+For more information regarding the good use of rigorous testing programs, check out [this article](https://www.bunniestudios.com/blog/?p=5450).
+For testing and reverse logistics, check out [this article](https://www.bunniestudios.com/blog/?p=4981).

+The proposed program scheme is as follows:

+1. Upload **SAMD11**'s bootloader and program both through PyOCD
+2. (Optional) Protect the bootloader by locking the boot sector
+3. Reset the **SAMD11** for it to be recognised as a different USB device
+4. Check if USB device is connected and recognised (with VID and PID)
+5. Upload to **Mega4809** the passthrough program to reprogram the ESP32
+6. Invoke `esptool.py` to upload to **ESP32** the AirLift firmware
+7. Upload to the **Mega4809** a testing firmware to QC it, with serial responses

+The final QC program will consist of the following functions:

+* Blink the LED_BUILTIN for 3 seconds
+* Run an RGB routine on the ESP32's RGB LED for 3 seconds, all the way to full power
+* (Optional?)
+Test every pin's digital power out.
+This will need some sort of an external device that's reading every single pin.
+A cheaper way is to use LED lights, but that may result in more operator error.
+In addition, add a buzzer connected to one of the pins to indicate success or failure of QC.
+* (Optional?)
+Test analog values (maybe using resistive dividers?) for all the analog pins
+* Connect to Wi-Fi
+* Run a MQTT publish operation
+* Run a HTTPS GET operation on an endpoint (validating if the MQTT publish action has completed correctly, for example)

+Some of the other factors we need to take into consideration are:

+* "Auditability" of test: how auditable the test is.
+The article above proposed a log that's burnt into the chip, giving each and every board a fully auditable history right in the silicon.
+* Updating the test jig and remote testing: make sure that in larger production runs where the testing is done offsite, that you are able to OTA update the test jig and to be able to fully replicate a test jig's behaviour locally before transmitting the testing firmware offsite.
+Currently the SSTuino II has no such requirement